sambengtson/bch-token-engine/README.md

 sesaccesskey - AWS access key for simple email service

 notificationemails - Email address for sending you notifications (Running out of WHC)

+wif - PK for mainnet acct

+testwif - PK for testnet acct